turbinenreiter/MicroPythonSmallSats/text/Results.md

     -------------------- ----------- ---- ---- -------- ------ ------------ -----
      number of keywords   6           25   32   33       50     64           82

     A different metric is feature multiplicity.
-In the Zen of Python [@pyzen], a set of design principles for the Python language, this is addressed by the statement: "There should be one -- and preferably only one -- obvious way to do it.".
+In the Zen of Python, a set of design principles for the Python language, this is addressed by the statement: "There should be one -- and preferably only one -- obvious way to do it" [@pyzen].

     Lastly, Python does allow for operator overloading.
 In combination with the type system this has many benefits, as it allows operators to have specific meaning for specific types, but also can lead to confusion when an operator does not do what the programmer expects it to do.
 However, this is usually a sign that the wrong type is used or that the implementation of the type is wrong.

     Overall it can be said that simplicity is a strength of Python.
-It has a small, but not minimalist set of keywords and the design philosophy explicitly states goals that target simplicity:

-    > Simple is better than complex. [@pyzen]
+It has a small, but not minimalist set of keywords and the design philosophy explicitly states goals that target simplicity: "Simple is better than complex" [@pyzen].

 * Orthogonality
-    Having a small set of primitives that can combined to form large programs, Python adheres to the basic idea of orthogonality.
-The aim of preferably having one way to do things drives the language to be orthogonal, however there are limits to the concept.
+    Having a small set of primitives that can be combined to form large programs, Python adheres to the basic idea of orthogonality.
+The aim of preferably having one way to do things drives the language to be orthogonal, however, there are limits to the concept.
 A fully orthogonal language in the mathematical sense for example would not have any datatypes beyond the bit, as any other datatypes can be derived from this atomic type.
 The practicality of that is debatable.

 * Data types
     Python provides a rich set of built-in data types.
 The numeric types are ```int```, ```float``` and ```complex```, the sequence types are ```list``` and ```tuple``` as well as the text sequence ```str```.
 There are binary types, ```bytes``` and ```bytearray``` and a boolean type, ```bool```, as well as a mapping type, ```dict```.
-Furthermore the object oriented features of Python allow to create classes with which the type system can be expanded.
+Furthermore the object-oriented features of Python allow to create classes with which the type system can be expanded.

 * Syntax design

-    With readability as an explicitly stated design goal, the syntax design of Python is crafted to make the language simple to read and understand:
+    With readability as an explicitly stated design goal, the syntax design of Python is crafted to make the language simple to read and understand: "Readability counts" [@pyzen].
-    > Readability counts. [@pyzen]

-     The language often reads similar to natural language, English, and is often described as "executable pseudo-code".
+    By using indentation to delimit code blocks and eschewing the use of semicolons to end statements the language reduces line noise and allows to focus on the code instead.

 ### Writability

 * Support for abstraction
     Python supports abstraction well and allows using the object-oriented programming paradigm.
-There is no concept of public and private, following the philosophy of abstracting complexity, but not hiding implementation details.
+There is no concept of public and private, following the philosophy of abstracting complexity, but at the same time not hiding implementation details.

 * Expressiveness
-    Expressiveness is a clear strength of Python, empirical studies have found that implementing the same requirements in Python yield significant less lines of code than for example in C [@codecomp].
+    Expressiveness is a clear strength of Python.
+Empirical studies have found that implementing the same requirements in Python yield significant less lines of code than for example in C [@codecomp].

 ### Reliability

 * Type checking
-    Python is dynamically typed and interpreted language and as such type checking is not done by default before the program is run.
+    Python is a dynamically typed and interpreted language and as such, type checking is not done by default before the program is run.
 For example, when a float values is assigned to a variable that was an integer before, it will simply become a float.
-When an operation is used on a data type that does not support it, an exception raised at runtime when the error is encountered the first time.
+When an operation is used on a data type that does not support it, an exception is raised at runtime when the error is encountered for the first time.
 Type checking can be done manually by using the ```type``` function which returns a variables type, or the exceptions can be handled using the ```try - except``` mechanism.
-In order to have static type checking, like compiled languages, tools can be used which are described in the toolchain section \\ref{sec:tools}.
+In order to have static type checking, like compiled languages, tools can be used which will be described in the toolchain section \\ref{sec:tools}.

 * Exception handling
     Python provides sophisticated exception handling via the ```try - except``` mechanism.
+It allows reacting differently for different exception types and performing clean-up routines before returning via the ```finally``` expression.

 * Restricted aliasing
     Python does not restrict aliasing in any way, so code linting tools as described in the toolchain section \\ref{sec:tools} have to be used.